lars-wenk/open-commerce-api-handler/Readme.md

 2. Switch to Tab "Step Configurator"
 3. Add a workflow and select the "ExecutePreconfiguredCodeReplicationProcess"
 4. Set a Workflow ID and paste the process ID
 5. Paste the Workflow ID in the config/ocapi.json

 now run the following command:
 ```
 npm run codereplication
 ```

+## Products

-more instructions and invocations comming soon..
+comming soon..